 How to use these resources in the field

 The list and map has been updated regularly since its initial release.
-It will be updated again before the 2020 season, and perhaps in August after the conclusion of my Yosemite guided trips in July.
+It was last updated in July 2019.

 For a PDF of the list that you can print or download to your smartphone, click here.